launchdarkly/integration-framework/README.md

 ![vscode-hints](https://gist.githubusercontent.com/rmanalan/447b78a8c00a46c8638cca834c3009a3/raw/264fafe547a82ada8e5c134832bf35508a6b6458/manifest-vscode.png)

-### Describing your integration basic information through the Manifest
+### Describing your integration's basic information through the Manifest

 A LaunchDarkly integration starts with a `manifest.json` file.
 This file describes the intent and capabilities of your integration.
 It also describes